Speed up your modeling with these handy keyboard/mouse controls, shortcuts and tips

 Sometimes you want to split (and connect) members by their intersection.
 Remember, members are only connected if they have a common node.
 So if you have two intersecting members with no common node, they are not connected.
 Again, highlight the members and right click to repair this and add a node at the point of their intersection.
 To do this, simply right click and click Intersect Members.
 This will add a node at the intersection and separate the members into smaller elements:

-Not so much of a repair feature, but more a useful tool that allows you to add a node and split the member based on some input.
+A useful tool that allows you to add a node and split the member based on some input.
+Members can be split based on intersecting nodes, intersecting members, number of sections, or at a location along the member: